2022 Canadian federal electoral redistribution: Nova Scotia

+The Federal Electoral Boundaries Commission for Nova Scotia dismissed all four objections.

 The standing committee completed its consideration of the Nova Scotia Final Report on February 14, 2023, and reported the objections back to the House of Commons on March 20, 2023.

 Prince Edward Island

-There were no MP Objections to the Prince Edward Island Final Report.
+There were no MP objections to the Prince Edward Island Final Report.

 The standing committee completed its consideration of the Prince Edward Island Final Report on January 31, 2023, and reported the lack of objections back to the House of Commons on February 8, 2023.